| +Home | Museum | Wanted | Specs | Previous | Next |

 digit in the Nixie tube based on the outputs of the decoder logic.

-The Nixie tube for the particular digit is mounted directly to the board,
+The Nixie tube is mounted directly to the board,

 situated so that it is properly positioned to shine through the display